Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 Botanical data

-• Latin name Schlumbergera sp.
+- Latin name Schlumbergera sp.

-• Family Cactaceae
+- Family Cactaceae

-• Common name Christmas cactus, Thanksgiving cactus
+- Common name Christmas cactus, Thanksgiving cactus

-• Flowering November to January
+- Flowering November to January

-• Height 20 to 40 cm
+- Height 20 to 40 cm

-• Exposure bright light without direct sunlight
+- Exposure bright light without direct sunlight

-The Schlumbergera belongs to the botanical family Cactaceae, in other words, it is a cactus, even if it doesn’t always have the classic appearance with thorns and desert-like shapes.
+The Schlumbergera belongs to the botanical family Cactaceae, in other words, it is a cactus, even if it doesn’t always have the classic appearance with its thorns and desert-like forms.
 The genus name pays homage to Frédéric Schlumberger, a 19th-century French collector specialising in cacti, whose work helped popularise this plant in Europe.

-Schlumbergera tructatum, right, botanical plate circa 1906
+Schlumbergera tructatum, on the right, botanical plate circa 1906

 Among the most commonly cultivated species, Schlumbergera truncata and Schlumbergera x buckleyi dominate the horticultural market.
-The former, easily recognisable by its toothed segments and upright flowering, is often marketed as “Thanksgiving cactus”, while the latter, with more rounded segments and pendulous flowers, is associated with the traditional “Christmas cactus”.
+The former, easily recognisable by its toothed segments and upright flowering, is often marketed as the “Thanksgiving cactus”, while the latter, with its more rounded segments and pendulous flowers, is associated with the traditional “Christmas cactus”.

 The foliage consists of cladodes in Christmas cacti